allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 * `beam_direction` : Direction of the beam as a unit vector.
 * `flat_beam` : Boolean to change your Gaussian beam profile to a flat beam profile.
 If true, the `beam_size` gives the radius of the beam profile.
 Defaults to false.

-### Parameters for source `focused`
-* `beam_size` : Width of the Gaussian beam profile.
-* `focus_point` : Focus point of the focused beam source.
-If not specified, the focus point is at the origin.
-* `flat_beam` : Boolean to change your Gaussian beam profile to a flat beam profile.
-If true, the `beam_size` gives the radius of the beam profile.
-Defaults to false.

 ### Parameters for source `square`
 * `square_side` : Length of the square side.
 * `square_angle` : Cone opening angle defining the maximum submission angle.
 Defaults to `180deg`, i.e. emission into one full hemisphere.